reaktoro/reaktoro-jupyter-book/applications/thermofun/index.md

-# ThermoFun database
+# ThermoFun

-This section presents capabilities of Reaktoro for modeling geochemical applications based on [ThermoFun](https://thermohub.org/thermofun/thermofun/), a universal open-source client that delivers thermodynamic properties of substances and reactions at the temperature and pressure of interest.
+This section presents Reaktoro's capabilities for modeling geochemical applications using [ThermoFun] (https://thermohub.org/thermofun/thermofun/), a general-purpose open-source client that provides thermodynamic properties of substances and reactions at the desired temperature and pressure.

 ```{tableofcontents}
 ```